 There is no gem too guarded, no diamond too secure, or no amount of cash too vaulted for these two paramours to relieve from their unfortunate marks.

-"SILVER & GOLD" IS A three-part series written and directed by filmmaker Alonge Hawes.
+"SILVER & GOLD" IS A six-part series written and directed by filmmaker Alonge Hawes.
 The show's primary focus is on a gang of professional thieves.
 Charles Goldar (Quentin Williams) is the slick-talking wise-cracking leader, and Sosa Gerena (Roberto Cruz Jr.) is the muscle and brains of the organization.
 The latest review can be read by scrolling down.

 ...
 THE GANG IS IN FULL SWING BY EPISODE TWO.
 AND THE TARGET?
 AN ONLINE PREACHER.